kyma-project/kyma/docs/getting-started/10-create-function.md

 6. Select **Save** to confirm the changes.

   You will see a message confirming that the changes were saved.
-Once deployed, the new Function should have the `RUNNING` status.
+Once deployed, the new Function gets the status `RUNNING`.

     </details>
 </div>